-Accessing safe, friendly services can be difficult for LGBT older adults who do not live in major cities.
+Accessing safe, friendly services can be difficult for LGBTQ+ older adults who do not live in major cities.
 Social connectedness keeps older adults healthy and helps them live longer.
-LGBT older adults are twice as likely to live alone, making them vulnerable to social isolation.
-LGBT older adults living with HIV also face high rates of isolation, which has been shown to have a negative impact on health and well-being, particularly cognitive function.
+LGBTQ+ older adults are twice as likely to live alone, making them vulnerable to social isolation.
+LGBTQ+ older adults living with HIV also face high rates of isolation, which has been shown to have a negative impact on health and well-being, particularly cognitive function.

-Find out more at the National Resource Center on LGBT Aging
+Find out more at the National Resource Center on LGBTQ+ Aging

-The National Resource Center on LGBT Aging covers 20-plus topics in detail, with best practices guides, fact sheets, and more.
+The National Resource Center on LGBTQ+ Aging covers 20-plus topics in detail, with best practices guides, fact sheets, and more.